 WordPress site on Pantheon

-Text editor and SFTP client on your local computer, such as:
+SFTP client and text editor on your local computer, such as:

 Demonstrations throughout this guide use Atom and Transmit.
 For fastest development, choose an SFTP client that uploads on save, and allows you to authenticate with an SSH key.
 Creating a key takes a few minutes and handles the server authentication for you.
 Alternatively, you can use your Pantheon account password to sign in, when prompted.